-The display in the browser (Figure 26.1) shows the text in the body of the Web page, the text input box, submit button, and reset button.
-Note that the hidden input device does not display anything; however, one can view it by selecting Source (or Page Source) from the View menu of the browser, so it would be a mistake to think that such a "hidden" value is truly hidden.
+The display in the browser (Figure 27.2) shows the text in the body of the Web page, the text input box, submit button, and reset button.
+Note that the "hidden" input device does not display anything; however, one can view it by selecting Source (View Source, Frame Source or Page Source) from the View menu of the browser, so it would be a mistake to think that such a hidden value is truly hidden.

-The term bidden unfortunately has the connotation that something sneaky is going on.
-The first author was once asked about the ethics of using hidden values in questionnaires, as if we were secretly reading the participant's subconscious mind without his or her knowledge or consent.
+The term hidden unfortunately has the connotation that something "sneaky" is going on.
+The second author was once asked about the ethics of using hidden values in questionnaires, as if we were secretly reading the participant's subconscious mind without her knowledge or consent.
 In reality, nothing clandestine is going on.
 Hidden variables are routinely used to carry information such as the name of the experimental condition from one page to the next, to hold information from a JavaScript program that executes an experiment, or to collect background conditions such as date and time that the experiment was completed.
-In this example, the hidden variable is used simply to identify which of many different questionnaires is associated with this line of data.
-This value can be used in Excel, for example, to segregate a mixed data file into subfiles for each separate research project (Birnbaum, 2001a).
+In the current example, the hidden variable is used simply to identify which of many different questionnaires is associated with this line of data.
+This value can be used in Excel, for example, to segregate a mixed data file into subfiles for each separate research project (Birnbaum 2001a).